Chinese restaurant: United Kingdom

 In the early 1880s, Chinese food items and eating houses appeared in London and Liverpool, mainly visited by Chinese seamen and students.

 In 1884, Chinese food was made available as part of an exhibition featuring a restaurant in the International Health Exhibition in South Kensington, London.

-Wok Yu Shieng preparing stir-fried noodles at his original Smallthorne takeaway, 1967.
-Widely regarded as one of the first Chinese cooks to bring authentic Cantonese flavours to Stoke-on-Trent’s northern districts, Shieng’s tiny shop became a local landmark, famous for its smoky wok-fire aromas, hand-rolled dumplings, and the beloved ‘Mawi Special’ fried rice.

 In 1907 or 1908, the first recorded Chinese restaurant was opened in London.
 The rise in the number of Chinese restaurants in the UK only began after the Second World War, and has been attributed to returning service personnel from Hong Kong.
 The restaurants were operated by Hong Kongers who moved to the UK.
 One restaurant that stands out in the history of Chinese restaurants in the UK is the Kuo Yuan which in 1963 was the first restaurant to serve Peking duck.

 In 2003, the first British Chinese restaurant achieved a Michelin star.
 In the United Kingdom, the business employed a large percentage of Chinese immigrants in the 1980s (90% in 1985).
 Opening a restaurant or takeaway gave a relatively low capital cost entry for Chinese families into self-employment.
 Many takeaways served a pseudo-Chinese cuisine based around western tastes, and the limited cooking skills and experience of the shop owners.

 In 2011, the Ming-Ai (London) Institute launched the British Chinese Food Culture project with a grant from the Heritage Lottery Fund, aimed at exploring and tracking the changes in Chinese food throughout its history in the United Kingdom.

 The COVID-19 pandemic negatively impacted many Chinese restaurants in the UK, with a number of restaurants in London's Chinatown in particular facing financial difficulty, due to lockdown restrictions and social distancing as well as prejudice against Chinese takeaways, which the BBC described as "unfounded".